Straus Family Farm

 That same year, he founded Straus Family Creamery, which was the first 100% certified organic creamery in the United States.
 Albert Straus followed in the footsteps of his parents and has continued to expand the vision of environmentalism and stewardship of the land.
 But, he also has an appreciation of technology.

 As a result, the Straus dairy is an evolving combination of traditional land stewardship, sustainable farming practices and cutting-edge technology.
 The entire dairy and Albert’s car are powered by electricity that is generated from the cows’ manure, through a methane digester.
 Almost all the wastewater from our creamery – 94% of it – is trucked to the dairy to be reused in methane digestion and then for irrigation of our own pastures.
 We have a committed interest in keeping our creamery operations as environmentally friendly as possible.

 The certified organic milk produced at the Straus dairy isn’t enough to make all the organic milk, organic yogurt and organic ice cream.
 To keep the approximate ratio of one cow per acre of land, Albert didn't want to add any more cows to his herd.
-Straus Family Creamery buys certified organic, Non-GMO Verified milk from four other organic, local, family farms: , the Tresch’, the Hughes’, the Correia’s and the Mazzetta’s family farms.
+Straus Family Creamery buys certified organic, Non-GMO Verified milk from seven other organic, local, family farms: the Tresch’(two farms), the Hughes’, the Correia’s, the Mazzetta’s, the Brazil's, and the Silacci's family farms.
 They are all deeply rooted in the principles of land stewardship and have adopted our sustainability practices.